Tutorial: Setting Up an OIDC Provider for Authentication

 auth.oidc.issuer-url: The server URL of the OIDC provider, using the HTTPS protocol (https://). -

 auth.oidc.username-claim: A JSON Web Token (JWT) claim provided by the OIDC provider.
 By default,email.
-This will be used to retrieve the login email on the Kubernetes side.
+This will be used to retrieve the GitLab login email on the Kubernetes side.

 -

-The cluster now supports logging in with OIDC via https://gitlab.<DOMAIN.NAME> in addition to certificate-based logins.
+The cluster now supports logging in with OIDC via https://gitlab.<DOMAIN.NAME>, in addition to certificate-based logins.

-Setting a kubeconfig Environment Variable
+Setting the kubeconfig Environment Variable

 $ export KUBECONFIG=`oks-cli cluster kubeconfig \